manasi1031/minesweeper/README.md

 To resolve the issue, I added "six" module to the requirements.txt as recommended by Slackers and by CI Tutor.
 Once I pushed this and re-deployed on heroku, the app worked well.

 - The player name does not append to googlespreadsheet and this was not recording data to my spreadsheet or giving me the player number on my list.
-To resolve this I had assistance from my mentor and we did the following steps:
+I spent a lot of time trying to read material online but was unsuccessful.
+To resolve this I finally had assistance from my mentor and we did the following steps:
     - Removed "str" from this line "name = input("Enter the player name:\n")"
+    - In player name function, also added a "return name" to give the name result for using it in next functions.
     - In the play game function, we changed the calling of the previous functions to below: player_name = players_name() update_sheet(player_name)